Welcome to the Eagle River Division

 In 1975, the Frisco System was reorganized into the pre-1963 divisions: Eastern, Northern, Southern, Western, Southwestern, and River.
 The St. Louis Sub-Division of Lindenwood Yard to Chaffee was one of the two sub-divisions.
 My layout was inspired partly by operations on this part of Frisco’s River Division.
 The name for the layout resulted from combining the Missouri Pacific Lines (Route of the Eagle) with the Frisco’s River Division.
 Put the two together, and you have the foundation for the fictitious Eagle River Division.
 Throw in The Katy (The Missouri-Kansas-Texas RR) for additional operating interest and you see the inspiration for the Eagle River Division logo which was designed for the layout by my talented son, Jake.

 The original part of the layout is located in a basement room which is approximately 16 ft wide and 35 ft long.
-It is a double-deck layout, with 1 staging yard and 2 working yards.
+It is a double-deck layout, with 3 staging areas and 1 classification yard.
 Lafayette is the easternmost yard and Waldo is to the west (Think St. Louis and Kansas City).
 All location names are fictitious.
-The staging yard is named South Park Terminal (but could be thought of as Cape Girardeau).
+Classification is done at South Park Terminal (but could be thought of as Cape Girardeau).
 Other town names along the route are Oak Hill (served by the Katy), Riverside, Eagle Jct, Westburg, Hoegaarden, and Ferritin.
-South Park Terminal serves as staging for Frisco, MOP, and TRRA trains.
 The Katy has its own staging area – Katydid.
-An additional 40 square feet of layout resides in an adjacent room – this is where Ferritin City Steel and the Ferritin Industrial Park live, on the east side of a very wide and muddy river.
+An additional 40 square feet of layout resides in an adjacent room – this is where Ferritin City Steel and the Ferritin Industrial Park can be found, on the east side of a very wide and muddy river.

 Thanks for stopping by!